 What should I do if my proxy isn’t working?

 Check the proxy address and port, confirm network connectivity, and verify the proxy server’s status.
 If you’re using a PAC file, ensure the URL is reachable and the script is correct.
 You can also test with another proxy server to isolate the issue.
 If you’re using a VPN extension, try re-authenticating or switching servers.
-Free vpn for microsoft edge troywell vpn
+How much is mullvad vpn price today and what you should know about Mullvad VPN pricing, features, and value 2026

 Can I combine Edge extensions with Windows’ proxy settings without conflicts?